 About the Author

-Emily Brathen is the founder of BodyShape101.com, a blog where she and her associates talk about exercise, fitness, and yoga.
-Their aim is to help people like you to achieve the perfect body.
-BodyShape101 is concentrated on exercise & fitness tips and making the most out of it.
-She is also a mother of one and she tries to find a balance between her passion and her biggest joy in life.
+Emily Brathen is the founder of a blog where she and her associates talk about exercise, fitness, and yoga.
+BodyShape101 is concentrated on exercise & fitness tips and making the most out of them.
+They aim to help people like you achieve the perfect body.
+She is also a mother of one, and she tries to find a balance between her passion and her most immense joy in life.